 You don’t have to spend a fortune to paint with watercolor, but certain basic equipment will make your life much easier.
-It is obvious that we need paper, brushes, and watercolors, but what do we have to pay attention to and what other supplies can we use for our watercolor paintings?
+It is obvious that you need paper, brushes, and watercolors, but what do you have to pay attention to and what other supplies can you use for our watercolor paintings?

 Watercolor paper is indispensable if you want to paint with watercolors.
-Printer and drawing paper are not suitable for absorbing water: The paper will flake and dissolve or at best dry wavy and distort your painting.
+Print paper and drawing paper are not suitable for absorbing water: The paper will flake and dissolve or at best dry wavy and distort your painting.

-With the right paper, we not only save ourselves a lot of trouble, we can also try out all kinds of watercolor techniques with it.
-The investment in a watercolor block is definitely worth it!
+With the right paper, you not only save yourself a lot of trouble, but you can also try out all kinds of watercolor techniques with it.
+The investment in watercolor paper is worth it!

-With watercolor paper, we distinguish between rough and smooth paper.
-While smooth paper allows very precise brush strokes and absolute control over color gradients, the rough paper is better suited for landscape paintings in a typical watercolor style.
+Watercolor paper is distinguished between rough and smooth paper.
+While smooth paper allows very precise brush strokes and absolute control over color gradients, rough paper is better suited for landscape paintings in a typical watercolor style.

 When it comes to brushes, the question often arises as to whether natural or synthetic bristles are better.
 Nowadays, there is no reason to buy brushes made of natural bristles anymore, because synthetic bristles are in no way inferior in quality.

-The different hardnesses of pencils are the different sizes of brushes: You don’t need them all to paint good paintings, but a balanced variety will help you to paint even better paintings.
-With a brush size between 8 and 10, you usually do nothing wrong, because you can make thin strokes as well as fill medium-sized areas with watercolors.
-If you want to make very fine strokes, you should choose the brush size 0.
+What are the different hardnesses for pencils are the different sizes for brushes: You don’t need them all to paint good paintings, but a balanced variety will help you improve your paintings.
+You can’t go wrong with a brush size of 8 or 10, because you can make thin strokes as well as fill medium-sized areas with watercolor.
+If you want to paint very fine strokes, you should go for a brush size 0.
 For very large areas you can use anything from 20 and above.

-Even though watercolors are water-soluble, we should always clean our brushes after painting.
+Although watercolors are water-soluble, you should not forget to clean your brushes after painting.